South Central Florida Express: Sugar Express

-In late 2016, U.S. Sugar reacquired USSC No. 148, a 4-6-2 steam locomotive that they previously owned from 1952 to the 1970s.
+In late 2016, U.S. Sugar reacquired USSC No. 148, a 4-6-2 steam locomotive previously owned from 1952 to the 1970s.
 U.S. Sugar originally bought it from the FEC, which ran the locomotive on its Key West Extension.
-After being reacquired from the Denver and Rio Grande Historical Foundation in Monte Vista, Colorado and a three-year restoration work performed by the FMW Solutions, the No. 148 locomotive now runs on recycled vegetable oil and began its first revenue service, pulling the last cane train of the 2019–2020 harvest season on May 28, 2020.
+After being reacquired from the Denver and Rio Grande Historical Foundation in Monte Vista, Colorado and a three-year restoration work performed by the FMW Solutions, the No. 148 locomotive now runs on recycled vegetable oil.
+It began revenue service on May 28, 2020, pulling the last cane train of the 2019–2020 harvest season.
+(Note: In 2021, U.S. Sugar purchased a second 4-6-2 steam locomotive, Atlantic Coast Line 1504 from the North Florida Chapter of the National Railway Historical Society in Jacksonville, Florida, with plans to restore it to operating condition for use on the Sugar Express.
+However, in 2026, citing rising raw material and labor costs forced U.S. Sugar to donate the No. 1504 locomotive to the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee.)